Get a free, no obligation personal loan quote with rates as low as 9.99%

 Is Employee Pricing A Good Deal?

-Choose The Right Day
+Choose The Right Day To Shop

 Car sales are time-sensitive, meaning that getting the best deal relies on your picking the perfect moment to buy.
 Employee pricing is usually in mid or late summer since it is meant to clear the floor of older models.
 There are other key times to buy, including:

-• Month-end: In the world of sales, quotas are a high-stakes matter.
+• Month-End: In the world of sales, quotas are a high-stakes matter.
 If you can catch a dealership or representative who has not yet made their sales for the month, you can apply pressure to get a better rate.

 Employee Pricing FAQs

-Can you negotiate lower than employee pricing?
+Can you negotiate a price lower than employee pricing?

 Is employee pricing the best deal you can get?